 Questions on sex and intimacy

 Physical compatibility can make or break a marriage.
-If you are not involved with your partner sexually, you better discuss it before.
 It is crucial to know that both of you are on the same page regarding sexual preferences.

 - Other than sex, what other ways of intimacy excite you?